 Sheetala Saptami is an important Hindu festival dedicated to Goddess Sheetala or Sheetala Mata.
 It is observed twice in a year, once during the ‘Krishna Paksha Saptami’ (7th day during the waning phase of moon) in the Hindu month of ‘Chaitra’ and the second occurrence is during the ‘Shukla Paksha Saptami’ (7th day during the waxing phase of moon) in ‘Shravana’ month of the traditional Hindu calendar.
 As per the Gregorian calendar, these dates correspond to the months of March-April and July-August respectively.
 Of these two observances, the one in the Chaitra month is very important.
 On the day of Sheetala Saptami, Hindu devotees worship Goddess Sheetala to protect their family members, especially children from contagious diseases such as Chicken Pox and Small Pox.
 This festival is celebrated with great fervour all over India, specially the rural regions.
 In the southern states of India, Goddess Sheetala is worshipped as ‘Goddess Poleramma’ or ‘Goddess Mariamman’.
 In Karnataka and Andhra Pradesh, a similar festival as Sheetala Saptami is observed, which is known as ‘Polala Amavasya’.

-Sheetala Saptami 2017 was on March 19 Sunday
+Sheetala Saptami 2018 is on March 08 Thursday

 Rituals during Sheetala Saptami:

 - On the day of Sheetala Saptami, Goddess Sheetala Devi is worshipped.
 People get up early in the morning and bath in cold water.
 Later they visit the temples dedicated to Sheetala Mata to offer their prayers.
 Various rituals are performed on this day for a peaceful and happy life.